juxt/jig/README.md

 you can reduce the time between making a change and seeing the result, you can proceed faster, with more confidence and accuracy.

-For the vast majority of developers, the impact of changing a line of code cannot be determined until the whole system has been rebuilt and retested from scratch, which can take ages.
-While there are many advantages to frequent thoroug testing, as a developer the feedback loop sometimes feels painfully long, so long that we lose our concentration and focus.
+For the majority of developers, the impact of changing code cannot be determined until the entire system has been re-built and re-tested.
+While there are many advantages to frequent and thorough testing, for developers the wait is long enough for us to lose our concentration and focus.

 ![Losing focus - attribution: http://xkcd.com/303/](resources/assets/compiling.png)

-Unless you have experienced a development environment that offers _near instant feedback upon change_ it is difficult to describe the impact it can have on your ability to solve difficult problems, produce reliable code quickly and make programming more enjoyable.
+Unless you have experienced a development environment that offers _instant feedback upon change_ it is difficult to describe the impact it can have on your ability to solve difficult problems, produce reliable code quickly and make programming more enjoyable.

 Clojure, in the tradition of dynamic languages, comes very close to providing this kind of experience right out-of-the-box.
 In LISP, functions are bound to vars, which can be rebound, and when functions are applied, the latest binding of the function is used.

-In practice, however, there are some minor fiddly issues that add up to impair the dependability of the code reloading : adding a new library dependency, redeclaring a ```defmulti``` or Clojure protocol, stale state referenced in ```def```s and ```defonce```s are a few examples.
-Jig's purpose is to handle all these incidentals for you, letting you concentrate more fully on your programming.
+In practice, however, there are some minor quirks that impair the dependability of the code reloading : adding a new library dependency, redeclaring a ```defmulti``` or Clojure protocol, stale state referenced in ```def```s and ```defonce```s are some examples.
+One of Jig's aims is to handle these incidentals for you, letting you concentrate more fully on your programming.

 Jig builds upon Stuart Sierra's excellent
 [reloaded workflow](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded)